SecretiveShell/MCP-SDK-JSON-DECODE-ERROR/README.md

 # JSON Error Demo

-This is a simple error of the JSON decode error in the MCP python client SDK.
+This is a simple demonstration of the JSON decode error in the MCP python client SDK.

 To run the demo clone this repository, install the dependencies and run the test.py file.